ios1111-creator/PORTFOLIO/Quality Assurance/test_scenario_Basket.md

-Test application form
+## Test application form

-Nr document:                         1
+- Nr document:                         1

-Project name::                       Testing the online store
+- Project name:                       Testing the online store
-Task:                                Testing the website with the address: https://askomdch.com/store/
+- Task:                                Testing the website with the address: https://askomdch.com/store/
-People performing tests:             Adam P
+- People performing tests:             Adam P

-Tested items:                        Testing the shopping cart function
+- Tested items:                        Testing the shopping cart function
-Description:                         Testing the website for the ability to add and remove products from the cart.
+- Description:                         Testing the website for the ability to add and remove products from the cart.
-Version: 1
+- Version: 1

 ## Adding a product to the basket